PandoraMedia/scooch/docs/benefits_of_scooch.rst

 A CLI for exploring class hierarchies
 ```````````````````````````````````````

-As codebases that use Scooch grow, the number of classes and configuration options can become daunting for on-boarding new users of that codebase.
+As codebases that use Scooch grow, the number of classes and configuration options can become daunting for on-boarding new users to that codebase.
 To help with this, Scooch offers some CLI options for exploring configurations, classes and options in a codebase.

 If you want to explore all subclass "options" for a given base class, you can use the following command: